-Simple ways to refresh your space for spring
+Simple ways to refresh your space for summer

-Rethinking your living space with spring in mind can really breathe some life back into your home after a long, dreary winter.
-Read on for some simple and inexpensive ways to refresh your space for spring.
+Rethinking your living space with summer in mind can really breathe new life back into your home.
+Just as we revamp our wardrobes for warmer, brighter days, our homes could also use a makeover to accommodate the new season.
+Read on for some simple and inexpensive ways to refresh your space for summer.

 Little updates that make a big difference